 Lees Hall (LEE): Seating capacity for athletic activities is more than 300; for other events, 750.
 Other facilities in Lees Hall include a fitness center, athletic training room and offices for the athletic department staff.
 Fitness Center hours of operation are 5:00 a.m. – 1:00 a.m.

 Moore Hall: This residence hall provides housing to students.

 Playing Fields: Large areas of the campus have been arranged to provide for various outdoor sports.
 Tennis, basketball and volleyball courts are usable most of the year.
 Regulation fields for field hockey, lacrosse, soccer and softball are located behind Lees Hall.
 The cross country course extends throughout the campus and adjacent parks.

-Rodale Aquatic Center For Civic Health: The Rodale Aquatic Center offers swimming, fitness and wellness classes to the College and adds a major health resource to the Lehigh Valley community.
-The facility includes a 25’ x 40’ warm-water exercise pool, a 25-yard x 8-lane fitness/competitive pool, locker rooms, meeting spaces, and parking areas all accessible for physically disabled visitors.
+Rodale Aquatic Center for Civic Health: The Rodale Aquatic Center offers swimming, fitness and wellness classes to the College and adds a major health resource to the Lehigh Valley community.
+The facility includes a 25’ x 40’ warm-water exercise pool, a 25-yard x 8-lane fitness/competitive pool, locker rooms, meeting spaces, and parking areas designed for accessibility.

 Steinbright Hall: The Dance Studio (STE) includes sprung dance floors, extensive barres, two studios equipped with full studio-length mirrored walls, faculty offices and changing facilities.
 Resident students are also housed in Steinbright Hall.